rfmcmillan/pocket-trade/README.md

 4. Click the green "Rebalance" button.
 This should produce a dialog proposing all of the trades needed to bring your portfolio into balance.

 5. Click "Submit" to place the trades.
+If you have placed the trades during trading hours, they should be completed almost instantly.
+If not, they will be completed as soon as markets open.